microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-templates-overview.md

 ![A screenshot that shows the custom deployment form to setup the Quick Pipeline Set-Up template for Microsoft Graph Data Connect.](images/data-connect-templates-quickstart-3.png)

-The form is composed by the following fields:
+The form contains the following fields:
-- **Resource group**: The resource group where your storage account is located.
-This would be used for the Azure Data Factory location as well.
+- **Resource group**: The resource group where your Azure Storage account is located.
+The same configuration also applies to the location of the Azure Data Factory.
 - **Service Principal Id**: A prepopulated field that shows the Microsoft Entra application ID used to create an application with Microsoft Graph Data Connect.
 - **Tenant Id**: A prepopulated field that shows the tenant for which data is being extracted.
 - **Application Secret**: The secret value of the Microsoft Entra application used during registration.
-- **Azure Data Factory Name**: This field is *prepopulated* by appending the unique string associated with the resource group ID to the string "datafactory".
-However, you can also provide an existing Azure Data Factory resource or enter a new unique name for a new Azure Data Factory resource.
+- **Azure Data Factory Name**: This field is prepopulated by concatenating the unique string associated with the resource group ID to *datafactory*.
+You can also provide an existing Azure Data Factory resource or enter a new unique name for a new Azure Data Factory resource.
 - **Datasets**: A prepopulated field.
 One pipeline is generated per dataset.
 - **Destination Storage Account Uri**: A prepopulated field.
-The URI to use (Distributed File System (DFS) or blob) based on the registered application.
+The URI (distributed file system (DFS) or blob) to use based on the registered application.
-- **Storage Container**: The root container in the Azure Storage destination where data is written to.
+- **Storage Container**: The root container in the Azure Storage destination where the data is written to.

 4) Click the **Review + create** tab to review your settings.
 After confirming that all details are correct, click the **Create** button to initiate the deployment.
 A deployment status screen appears to monitor the creation of the resources.